Liam Manning

-Liam Manning (born 20 August 1985) is an English football manager and coach.
-He is currently the Head Coach of EFL League One club Oxford United.
+Liam John Manning (born 20 October 1985) is an English football manager and coach who most recently managed EFL Championship club Norwich City.

 Playing career

 Manning played for the academy of his local side Norwich City before joining Ipswich Town in 2002, where he spent a year as a professional before being released in 2005.
 Following his release from Ipswich, Manning dropped into non-league, playing for Bishop's Stortford, Long Melford and Leiston, before enjoying a brief spell playing in Iceland for Selfoss.

 Upon his return from Iceland, Manning re-signed for Leiston, playing for the club between 2006 and 2008.
 Manning later returned to Woodbridge, followed by spells with Wroxham, Melton St Audrey and Ipswich Wanderers, before retiring from football to concentrate on coaching.

 Management and coaching

 Early coaching career

-Manning worked as an academy coach at Ipswich Town before joining Premier League side West Ham United in 2015 as head coach of the club's U23s.
+Liam Manning worked as an academy coach at Ipswich Town before joining Premier League side West Ham United in 2015 as head coach of the club's U23s.

-In 2019 he left to join City Football Group, initially as Director of Coaching with Major League Soccer side New York City FC before later progressing to the role of Academy Director.
+In 2019, he left to join City Football Group, initially as director of coaching with Major League Soccer side New York City FC before later progressing to the role of academy director.